What regenerative farming looks like:

 Visit the farm to pick up your order or receive your delivery at the scheduled pickup date and time.
 We look forward to seeing you!

 We currently deliver to the following zip codes:

 49705, 49721, 49735, 49749, 49751, 49765, 49795, 49799, 49701, 49706, 49712, 49713, 49716, 49718, 49720, 49727, 49729, 49730, 49740, 49755, 49769, 49770

-Our farm is certified Animal Welfare approved, which ensures our customers that our animals are born-into, cared for, and harvested in the highest standards.
+We are Certified Animal Welfare Approved, which ensures our animals are born into, cared for, and harvested to the highest standards.

 Some may say pure maple syrup runs in the blood of Jordan and Amanda Hunt, and they are probably right!
 After making syrup on a large scale with family for six years , the couple decided to open a quaint sugar bush of their own.
 Thus, the dream of Alpine Maple Farms was born.